remialvado/RiakBundle/README.md

 ### Define your own Bucket class

 Sometimes, you might want to define you own Bucket class so that you can override some existing methods, add new ones, ...
-This can easily be done by hacking the condiguration like that :
+This can easily be done by hacking the configuration like that :
 ```yaml
 riak:
   clusters: